Close

 Power is one aspect where the V8 Vantage is very complex.
 Whilst it can struggle on initial power output, when the turbo kicks in there’s very little that can contend with the Aston Martin’s mighty torque.

-Whilst its strength has been reduced in more recent updates, and our guide to reading changelogs will help you to understand what these changes entail, it is still one of the reasons why many people have the V8 Vantage as their weapon of choice.
+Whilst its strength has been reduced in more recent updates, it is still one of the reasons why many people have the V8 Vantage as their weapon of choice.

 At the same time, the car is relatively stable and predictable under braking.
 As a front-engine car, it does not require the same delicate treatment of kerbs as a Ferrari or a McLaren, and at the same time, it is more stable under heavy braking as it is not as dependent on trail-braking as a technique compared to its mid-engine rivals.